John-Ryan-Johnson/shark-attack/README.md

 https://shark-attack-40f1a.firebaseapp.com/

 ## Description
 Use this application to randomly select a person to be eaten by the shark.
-When you click the EAT button the person will be put in the graveyard.
+When you click the EAT button a random person will be put in the graveyard.

 ## Technologies Used
 1. HTML5, SCSS, Javascript